Dual Diagnosis Treatment Fremont, OH

 A Renewed Mind Access Center - 28.5 miles from Fremont, OH

-A Renewed Mind Access Center is a dual-diagnosis treatment center in Toledo, Ohio that provides treatment for substance use and mental health disorders that include OCD as well as anorexia.
+A Renewed Mind Access Center is a dual-diagnosis treatment center in Toledo, OH that offers treatment for drug or alcohol use and mental health disorders that include mood disorders as well as thought disorders.

 Address: 117 Main Street, Toledo, OH 43605 in Lucas County